Transition: Healthcare Resources

 DSCC’s Health Care Transition Readiness Assessment for Youth

-DSCC’s Health Care Transition Readiness Assessment for Youth with Intellectual/Developmental Disabilities provides a checklist for youth to use to identify what they know about their health, self-care skills and abilities they have met, and areas where they may need additional focus.
-The skills list also includes medication and treatment management, and managing insurance benefits.
+DSCC’s Health Care Transition Readiness Assessment for Youth provides a checklist for youth to use to identify what they know about their health, self-care skills and abilities they have met, and areas where they may need additional focus as they prepare for the transition to adulthood.
+The skills list also includes medication and treatment management and managing insurance benefits.
 Some of these activities may not apply to everyone.

 Health Care Transition Readiness Assessment for Youth in English